tdepuyt/maritimechartservice-sample-viewer/README.md

 ```
 * Save the Web Map

-The Web Map is now using the Maritime CHart Service, and can be selected when you create your App in Web AppBuilder
+The Web Map is now using the Maritime Chart Service, and can be selected when you create your App in Web AppBuilder

 ## New deployment option for Maritime Display Parameters: